jiakangli19/W2/README.md

 算法

 1. A sorted array supports fast search (using binary search) but slow insertion when we must retain sorted order.

+   True

+2. Given an unsorted singly-linked list L of n items, which one of the following statements is False.
+Note that a singly-linked list is a linked list in which each node contains a single pointer to the next node in sequence.